scallyw4g/poof/README.md

 `poof` is currently undergoing a hardening phase before a 0.1.0-alpha release.

-At the time of this writing, the tool relies on itself to generate ~15k lines of code and makes use of every documented feature.
+At the time of this writing, the tool relies on itself to generate ~15k LoC and makes use of every documented feature.
 That said, there are many combinations of features that are left un-used, and very possibly broken.

 At the moment, error messages are sometimes misleading or missing.
 Generally, UX is reasonable in some places, and highly questionable in others.